Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 .. note::
     The DeepSpeed plugin is in beta and the API is subject to change.
 Please create an `issue <https://github.com/PyTorchLightning/pytorch-lightning/issues>`_ if you run into any issues.

-`DeepSpeed <https://github.com/microsoft/DeepSpeed>`_ is a deep learning training optimization library, providing the means to train massive billion parameter models.
+`DeepSpeed <https://github.com/microsoft/DeepSpeed>`_ is a deep learning training optimization library, providing the means to train massive billion parameter models at scale.
-Using the plugin, we were able to **train model sizes of 10 Billion parameters and above**, with a lot of useful information in this `benchmark <https://github.com/huggingface/transformers/issues/9996>`_ and the DeepSpeed `docs <https://www.deepspeed.ai/tutorials/megatron/>`_.
+Using the DeepSpeed plugin, we were able to **train model sizes of 10 Billion parameters and above**, with a lot of useful information in this `benchmark <https://github.com/huggingface/transformers/issues/9996>`_ and the DeepSpeed `docs <https://www.deepspeed.ai/tutorials/megatron/>`_.
 DeepSpeed also offers lower level training optimizations, and efficient optimizers such as `1-bit Adam <https://www.deepspeed.ai/tutorials/onebit-adam/>`_.
 We recommend using DeepSpeed in environments where speed and memory optimizations are important (such as training large billion parameter models).

 To use DeepSpeed, you first need to install DeepSpeed using the commands below.